 Homeschool regulations typically focus on the low end of the achievement spectrum.
 The idea is to prevent students from “falling through the cracks.”

 Let us look at the effects of existing regulation on students at the low end.
 We will use Oregon as an example because Oregon has collected results for their state-mandated, neutrally-administered homeschool standardized tests.
 Lacking any apparent theory on why Oregon students or the results of Oregon regulations would be somehow unique, we should be able to generalize these results to other jurisdictions.

-Homeschool test score distributions are normal bell-shaped curves, just like public school test scores.
+Homeschool test score distributions are normal bell-shaped curves, with the same shape and width as the public school test score curve.
 (Technically, the homeschool data points are closely approximated by a normal curve.
 We shall use phrases like “a normal curve” as shorthand for “closely approximated by a normal curve.”)
 The normal curve represents the expected achievement levels for these students.